revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ----------

-20. How to overcome a problem in the project?
+20.How to overcome a problem in the project?

 <details markdown="1">
 <summary> Show Answer </summary>